HidekiAI/sdl2-fs/README.md

 # SDL2 on F#

-Sample code to interface with https://www.libsdl.org/
+Pure dotnet-core (not .NET Framework 3 or 4), non-Mono depentedant F# sample code to interface with libSDL2

+* SDL2 lib for the platforms of your choices can be found at https://www.libsdl.org/
+* SDL2-CS (C# InterOp proxy/wrapper) can be found at: https://github.com/flibitijibibo/SDL2-CS
+* Sample app to run is based off of https://www.willusher.io/sdl2%20tutorials/2013/08/17/lesson-1-hello-world

 ## Summary
 * dotnet (without the .NET 4 Framework and/or mono)